JAGATDEEPJP/JerseyExample/README.md

 # JerseyExample

+In this example, I have used,
+1. Eclipse Oxygen IDE
+2. Inbuilt Maven Plugin provided by Eclipse.
+3. Tomcat 8.5 server

 Step1: Fork the repository by clicking on fork.
 Step2: Go to your repository and click on download button, and copy the URL.